tsgiannis/CodeFight/README.md

 # CodeFight
-Me Effort on Beating some of CodeFight Challenges
+My Effort on Beating some of CodeFight Challenges